nathanlane/nathanlane.github.io/index.md

     When, and How of Industrial Policy: A Text-Based Approach (2022)" title=""><strong>The Who, What, When, and How of Industrial Policy: A Text-Based Approach (2022)</strong></a><strong>
     - </strong><em>Réka Juhász, Nathan Lane, Emily Oehlsen, and Verónica C Pérez</em>.<strong>
-    </strong><a href="https://osf.io/preprints/socarxiv/uyxh9/" title="https://osf.io/preprints/socarxiv/uyxh9/">https://osf.io/preprints/socarxiv/uyxh9/</a><br><strong><br></strong>Since
+    </strong><a href="https://osf.io/preprints/socarxiv/uyxh9/" title="https://osf.io/preprints/socarxiv/uyxh9/">https://osf.io/preprints/socarxiv/uyxh9/</a><br><strong><br>Abstract</strong>
-    the 18th century, policymakers have debated the merits of industrial policy (IP).
+    - Since the 18th century, policymakers have debated the merits of industrial policy (IP).
 Yet, economists lack measures and data on its use.
 We provide a new approach to measuring industrial policy from text and study its global patterns.
 We create an automated classification algorithm and categorize policies from a global database of commercial policy descriptions, 2009 - 2020.
 By quantifying policy at the country, industry, and year levels, we provide a first disaggregate analysis of international